Politics of Malta

-Political developments since Independence
+Political developments since independence

-Since independence, two parties have dominated Malta's polarized and evenly divided politics during this period: the centre-right Nationalist Party and the centre-left Labour Party.

-From the pre-independence 1962 general election until 2017 third parties failed to score any electoral success.
-In the 2013 election, the Democratic Alternative (a green party established in 1989), had managed to secure only 1.8% of the first preference votes nationwide.
+Since independence on 1964, two parties have dominated Malta's polarized and evenly divided politics during this period: the centre-right Nationalist Party and the centre-left Labour Party.
+From the pre-independence 1962 general election until 2017, third parties failed to score any electoral success.
+In the 2013 election, the Democratic Alternative (a green party established in 1989) managed to secure only 1.8% of the first preference votes nationwide.

-The 1996 elections resulted in the election of the Labour Party, by 8,000 votes, to replace the Nationalists who had won in 1987 and 1992.
+The 1996 elections resulted in the election of the Labour Party, by 8,000 votes, to replace the Nationalists, who had won in 1987 and 1992.
 Voter turnout was characteristically high at 96%, with the Labour Party receiving 50.72%, the Nationalist Party 47.8%, the Democratic Alternative 1.46%, and independent candidates 0.02%.

-In 1998, the Labour Party's loss in a parliamentary vote led the Prime Minister to call an early election.
+In 1998, the Labour Party's loss in a parliamentary vote led the prime minister to call an early election.
 The Nationalist Party was returned to office in September 1998 by a majority of 13,000 votes, holding a five-seat majority in Parliament.
 Voter turnout was 95%, with the Nationalist Party receiving 51.81%, the Labour Party 46.97%, the Democratic Alternative 1.21%, and independent candidates 0.01%.

 By the end of 2002 the Nationalist government wrapped up negotiations for European Union membership.
-A referendum on the issue was called in March 2003 for which the Nationalists and the Democratic Alternative campaigned for a "yes" vote while Labour campaigned heavily for "no" vote, invalidate their vote or abstain.
+A referendum on the issue was called in March 2003, for which the Nationalists and the Democratic Alternative campaigned for a "yes" vote while Labour campaigned heavily for "no" vote, invalidate their vote or abstain.
 Turnout was 91%, with more than 53% voting "yes".

 The Labour Party argued that the "yes" votes amounted to less than 50% of the overall votes, hence, and citing the 1956 Maltese United Kingdom integration referendum as an example, they claimed that the "yes" had not in fact won the referendum.
-The then MLP Leader Alfred Sant said that the General Election which was to be held within a month would settle the affair.
-In the General Elections the Nationalists were returned to office with 51.79% of the vote to Labour's 47.51%.
+The then MLP Leader Alfred Sant said that the general election which was to be held within a month would settle the affair.
+In the general elections the Nationalists were returned to office with 51.79% of the vote to Labour's 47.51%.
 The Democratic Alternative polled 0.68%.
 The Nationalists were thus able to form a government and sign and ratify the EU Accession Treaty on 16 April 2003.